-Revenues from dividends are recognized when finalized the Group's right to receive payment from the shareholders.
+Revenues from dividends are recognized when finalized the Group's right to receive payment from the shareholders..

-Operating expenses are recognized in the income statement over the use of the service or the date of creation.
+Operating expenses are recognized in the Statement of Comprehensive Income over the use of the service or the date of creation.
 Expenditure for warranties is recognized and charged against the related provision when the corresponding revenue is recognized.